kernelci/kcidb/README.md

 To initialize the dataset, execute `kcidb-init -d <DATASET>`, where `<DATASET>` is the name of the dataset to initialize.

-To create records use `kcidb-submit`, to query records - `kcidb-query`.
+To submit records use `kcidb-submit`, to query records - `kcidb-query`.
+Both use the same JSON schema on standard input and output respectively.

 To cleanup the dataset (remove the tables) use `kcidb-cleanup`.